 Cash Value grows income tax free.

-Cash value earnings grow tax-deferred.
+Cash value life insurance accumulation grows tax-deferred and offers a great way to save money.
 The earnings remain tax-deferred until you begin to draw on the funds or surrender the policy.
 The cash value portion above your contribution (i.e. your basis) is the portion that is taxable.

 Social Security beneficiaries with total income exceeding certain limits must claim part of their Social Security benefits as taxable income.
 Source.
 When determining how much of your Social Security you can lose to the IRS, the cash value growth in a life insurance policy does not need to be taken into account.
 That is because the growth of life insurance policy earnings remain one of the only sources of income that do not increase the tax on your Social Security income.
 And you can draw money from your cash value life insurance and it won’t count against social security tax.

-Certain cash value life insurance policies offer dividends.
+Certain cash value life insurance policies, such as participating whole life insurance companies, offer dividends.
 Although dividends are not guaranteed, you will find that many companies have not missed paying a dividend for over a hundred years, that means dividends were paid even during the Great Depression!

 Six key benefits of cash value life insurance dividends: